ocodista/trampar-de-casa/apps/auto-email-sender/roles-validator/README.md

 - Utilize web scraping techniques with isValidRoleOnSite to ascertain if the role remains active on the website.
 - Close the web browser upon completion.

-### **deleteFromMongo**
+### **disableRoleOnSupabase**

-The `deleteFromMongo` function is a core element in the Roles Validator module.
-Here, we delete the role of MongoDb based on topicId because the MongoDb prefix for roles is based on this value
+The `disableRoleOnSupabase` function is a core element in the Roles Validator module.
+Here, we change the "role" on Supabase, more specifically, we change the "ready" column